What is political party for Marxism?

 The problem with liberal democracy is that it proceeds as if the democratic revolution has been achieved already, and ignores that capitalism has undermined it.
 Capitalism makes the democratic revolution both necessary and impossible, in that the democratic revolution constitutes bourgeois social relations — the relations of the exchange of labor—but capitalism undermines those social relations.
 The democratic revolution reproduces not “capitalism” as some stable system (which, by Marx’s definition, it cannot be) but rather the crisis of bourgeois society in capitalism, in a political, and hence in a potentially conscious way.
 The democratic revolution reconstitutes the crisis of capitalism in a manifestly political way, and this is why it can possibly point beyond it, if it is recognized as such: if the struggle for democracy is recognized properly as a manifestation of the crisis of capitalism and hence the need to go beyond bourgeois social relations, to go beyond democracy.
 Bourgeois forms of politics will be overcome through advancing them to their limits—in crisis.

 The crisis of capitalism means that the forms of bourgeois politics are differentiated: they express the crisis and disintegration of bourgeois social relations.
 They also manifest the accumulation of past attempts at mediating bourgeois social relations in and through the crisis of capitalism.
 This is why the formal problems of politics will not go away, even if they are transformed.
 The issue is one of recognizing this historical accumulation of political problems in capitalism, and of grasping adequately how these forms are symptomatic of the development—or lack thereof—of the politics of the struggle for socialism in and through these forms.
 For example, Occupy, which took place after the writing of Macnair’s book, clearly is not an advance in politically effective form.
-But it is symptomatic of our present historical moment, and so must be grappled with as such Download the travel icon.
+But it is symptomatic of our present historical moment, and so must be grappled with as such.
 It must be grasped as an endemic phenomenon, a “necessary form of appearance” of the problem of capitalism in the present, and not treated merely as an accidental and hence avoidable error.

 Macnair’s preferred target of critical investigation is the “mass strike” and related “workers’ council” or “soviet” form.
 But this did not exist in isolation: its limits were not its own but rather also an expression of the limits of labor unions and parliamentary government as well as of political parties in the early 20th century.
 For Macnair the early Third or Communist International become a blind alley, proven by its failure.
 But its problems cannot be thus settled and resolved so summarily or as easily as that.